avo-hq/docs.avohq.io/docs/3.0/resources.md

 end
 ```

-### Lambda title
+### `title` as a block

-If you prefer not to utilize any record methods and instead compute the resource's title directly within the resource itself, you can accomplish this by assigning a lambda function to the `title` class attribute.
+If you prefer not to use any record methods and instead compute the resource's title directly within the resource itself, you can accomplish this by assigning a lambda function to the `title` class attribute.
 You'll have access to `resource` and `record`.

 ```ruby{2}
 # app/avo/resources/comment.rb